the-lambda-way/CppLox/README.md

 Run `make` or `make lox` to compile the program.

-Run `make test` to pass test.lox as input to the program and diff with test.lox.expected.
+Run `make test-lex` to pass test-lex.lox as input to the program and diff with test-lex.lox.expected.
+Run `make test-parse` to do the same with test-parse.lox and test-parse.lox.expected.

 Run `make generate_ast` to compile GenerateAst.cpp.